Prof Louis Cozolino

-You may download a guide for oral presentations and workshops here: IAAN 2019 Oral and Workshop Presentation Guidelines Please send your abstract and a short biography (please include your abbreviated qualifications) to email@example.com.
+You may download a guide for oral presentations and workshops here: IAAN 2019 Oral and Workshop Presentation Guidelines .
+The 2020 guide will be available later this year.
+In the meantime please send your abstract and a short biography (please include your abbreviated qualifications) to email@example.com.
 Please also include your prior presentation history and a recent high quality photo of yourself.

 Stay Up To Date With The Latest Updates and Event Info.

 CLICK HERE TO JOIN OUR MAILING LIST: SUBSCRIBE

 Something For Everyone!

 - The conference covers a variety of applied neuroscience topics, including applications to psychotherapy, education, health, and much more.